openlilylib/scholarly/doc/source/index.rst

 About this documentation
 ========================

-This documentation is built using `sphinx`_, which will make html (mobile-friendly), pdf, and epub versions from the same source.
+This documentation is built using `Sphinx`_, which makes HTML (mobile-friendly), PDF, and ePub versions from the same source.
-To build it yourself, install sphinx and cd into scholarly/doc, the `make builder` where 'builder' is one of `html`, `latexpdf`, or `epub`.
-Other options (which haven't been tested with this documentation) are listed in the sphinx documentation.
+To build it yourself, install Sphinx and ``cd`` into scholarly/doc, then ``make builder`` where `builder` is one of ``html``, ``latexpdf``, or ``epub``.
+Other options (which haven't been tested with this documentation) are listed in the Sphinx docs.

-Currently, the 'lilypond' lexer for 'pygments', which provides syntax highlighting for the sphinx builder, isn't published with pygments itself.
+Currently, the LilyPond lexer for Pygments, which provides syntax highlighting for LilyPond code blocks used by the Sphinx builder, isn't packaged with Pygments itself.
-You'll need to `download`_ and install it manually in order for sphinx to properly highlight the lilypond code blocks.
+You'll need to `download`_ and install it manually in order for Sphinx to properly highlight the lilypond code blocks.

 .. _sphinx: www.sphinx-doc.org